Why Starting A Mastermind Group Is Such A Good (and Bad) Idea

 How do you attract them?

-Sell the benefits NOT the features.
+NOT the features.
 Explain W.I.F.M.
 (What’s In it For Me) and talk up the help, connections, accountability aspect of your Mastermind.
 Once you have your first few attendees create critical mass by using referrals.
 Ask each new member if they know 2-3 possible ideal candidates which will help to grow it quickly.
 Use LinkedIn, existing customers, friends, mentors, or any Facebook groups you are in.

 What is Your Experience?